ArtoriasAbyssslayer/HashModNFFBanks-IDR/README.md

 For more information on the data convention and how to run IDR on a new data please have a look at <a href="https://github.com/lioryariv/idr/blob/main/DATA_CONVENTION.md">data convention</a>.<br><br>

-Made different configuration files for each input embedding model selected
+Different configuration files are made for each input embedding model selected
 ### Training with different Embedding model
 ```
 cd ./code